The Development of Collective Redress/Class Action Regimes in Brazil

 As explained previously, in Brazil, public civil actions may only be brought to litigate violations of collective rights related to the matters set forth in 3.1 Scope of Areas of Law to Which the Legislation Applies, pursuant to Section 1 of Federal Law No 7,347/1985.
 To be admitted, the lawsuit must be initiated by one of the parties expressly listed in Section 5 of such law:

-The proceeding must be filed before the court having jurisdiction over the place where the damaged was caused, which can be either a federal court or a state court.
+The proceeding must be filed before the court with jurisdiction over the place where the damaged was caused, which can be either a federal court or a state court.

-As provided for in Section 3 of the Federal Law No 7,347/1985, the claimants may request that the court compels the defendants to:
+As provided in Section 3 of Federal Law No 7,347/1985, the claimants may request that the court compels the defendants to: